NTT123/pax/README.md

 mylstm = mylstm.hk_init(dummy_x, dummy_hx)
 ```

-If your model uses these converted haiku modules, you have to call the `hk_init` method right after your model is created to make sure everything is initialized correctly.
+**Note:** If your model uses these converted haiku modules, you have to call the `hk_init` method right after your model is created to make sure everything is initialized correctly.

-In additional, Pax provides many functions that avoid the dummy input problems: ``pax.haiku.{gru}``.

 ## Optimizers<a id="optimizers"></a>